inQWIRE/pyvoqc/README.md

 c.write("out.qasm")
 ```

 We also provide support for running VOQC as a pass in Qiskit's PassManager.
 You can find the details in our [tutorial](tutorial.ipynb).
+You *should* be able to view our tutorial on GitHub, but if this fails then go to https://nbviewer.jupyter.org/ and copy the link https://github.com/inQWIRE/pyvoqc/blob/main/tutorial.ipynb when prompted.
 To run the tutorial locally, run `jupyter notebook` on the command line from the pyvoqc directory and open http://localhost:8888/notebooks/tutorial.ipynb.

 ## Directory Contents